mintedreward/heartmail/README.md

 * Coasian KYC: Verify identity of people and corporations.
 * Coasian Headlines: See what's hot and buy it (Twitter+PayWall+Affiliates)
 * Coasian Computer: Pay for solutions to problems.
+* Coasian Analytics: View analytics data for your apps.
+* Coasian Key Manager: Manage passwords and other keys.
+* Coasian Ads: Display ads to target demographics.
 * Anarchoscience: Science crowdfunding.
 * It is Bit: Information theory education marketplace.
 * Planck Times: Physics journal.